Mole Treatments Include:

 We recommend an annual review of your moles to identify any changes which may have occurred since your last appointment.
 However those at risk of skin cancer might need to be seen more frequently than this.
 We will send you a reminder to book your annual check.
 If you notice any changes to your moles between appointments, please contact us to book a mole check appointment.

-At Stratum Dermatology Clinics, we are able to remove your mole if your consultant dermatologist is concerned, or if you would like it removed for cosmetic reasons.
-Your consultant dermatologist will discuss your options with you during your appointment if required.
+We are able to remove your mole if it is suspicious for being cancerous, of concern or if you would like it removed for cosmetic reasons.
+Your consultant will discuss your options with you during your appointment if required.
+We also have an experienced clinical psychologists at The Harley Street Dermatology Clinic who is available for appointments to discuss the emotional side of your treatment if required.

 REQUEST A CALL BACK